dochy-ksti/docchi/readme_old.md

-Dochy is like a binary diff format of static JSON, and surrounding file systems and tools.
+Docchi is like a binary diff format of static JSON, and surrounding file systems and tools.

 It's intended to replace ordinary data files, especially for game/cloud apps which employs auto-save